edenau/HKSchool-Exam-Sitting-Arrangement/README.md

 # Hong Kong School Internal Examination Seating Arrangement System

 ## Statement
-I did this in high school.
-I believe I did not to a great job in terms of documentation so sorry about that.
-Also sorry for me bad English as I wrote this years ago.
+I did this project and the write up in high school.
+I was bad in documentation and English so sorry for that.

 ## Objectives
 ### Background